-Notes forming part of the standalone financial statements for the year ended March 31, 2022
+Notes forming part of the standalone financial statements for the year ended March 31, 2023

+(ii) There are no proceedings initiated or pending against the company as at 31st March, 2023 under the Prohibition of Benami Property Transaction Act, 1988 (as amended in 2016).

+(iii) The Company is not declared as wilful defaulter by any Bank or Financial Institution or other Lender.

+(iv) The Company has not advanced or loaned or invested funds to any other person(s) or entity (ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

+(a)directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or

+(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-- (v) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vi) The Group has not entered into any transaction with the companies struck off as per Section 248 of the Companies Act 2013 or Section 560 of the Companies Act 1956. - (vii) The Company does not have any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the Statutory period. - (ix) The Company has not traded or invested in Crypto Currency or Virtual Currency during the Year. - (x) The Code on Social Security,2020 relating to employee benefits during the year and post employment benefits has received presidential assent.
+(v) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

+(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

+(vi) The Group has not entered into any transaction with the companies struck off as per Section 248 of the Companies Act 2013 or Section 560 of the Companies Act 1956.

+(vii) The Company does not have any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

+(viii) There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the statutory period.

+(ix) The Company has not traded or invested in Crypto Currency or Virtual Currency during the Year.

+(x) There are no foreign exchange earnings during the year.

+(xi) The Code on Social Security, 2020 relating to employee benefits during the year and post-employment benefits has received presidential assent.
 However the effective date of the code and final rules are yet to be notified.
 The Company will assess the impact once the subject rules are notified and will give appropriate impact in its Financial Statements in the period in which, the Code becomes effective.

+As per our attached report of even date